Citrix Secure Private Access

 Scenario:

-• Group A Users: Employees of company ABC who access the Outlook app and Microsoft Teams app via Secure Private Access which is routed internally.
+• Group A users: Employees of company ABC who access the Outlook app and Microsoft Teams app through Secure Private Access that is routed internally.

-• Group B Users: Employees of a third-party company working with ABC.
-They access certain applications (excluding Outlook) via Secure Private Access.
-They also have their own Outlook application accessed over the internet and do not want to route their Outlook traffic via Secure Private Access.
+• Group B users: Employees of a third-party company working with ABC.
+They access certain applications (excluding Outlook) through Secure Private Access.
+They also have their own Outlook application accessed over the internet and do not want to route their Outlook traffic through Secure Private Access.

 Problem: